cvat-ai/cvat/site/content/en/docs/manual/advanced/export-import.md

 weight: 25
 ---

-In CVAT you can exporting and importing tasks.
+In CVAT you can export and import tasks.
 This can be used to backup the task on your PC or to transfer the task to another server.

 ## Export